bionlplab/medtext/medtext-docs/pipeline/ner.md

-The named entity recognition (NER) module recognizes mention spans of a particular entity type (e.g., abnormal findings) from the reports.
-RadText provides two sub-modules for NER.
+The named entity recognition (NER) module recognizes mention spans of a particular entity type (e.g., abnormal findings) from the reports. medtext provides two sub-modules for NER.

 ## ner:regex